OpenPublicMedia/ga4-partner-player-events/README.md

 - Publish the workspace
 - Go back to 'Default Workspace' and click 'update' to bring the changes from your recently published workspace version.

+## Google Analytics Setup
 ### GA4 Custom Dimensions
-Once you start to collect event data in GA4, you can then setup 2 custom dimensions which can be used in Exploration reports.
-Data will only
+Once you start to receive event data in GA4, you can then setup 2 custom dimensions which can be used in Exploration reports.
+Custom Dimension filters data will only be available starting the day the dimensions were created.

 #### Custom Dimension: Video Provider
 - Go to Admin (gear icon lower left)